devuxd/ProgrammingStrategies/model-fault-localization.md

 # A task

 Open [seeCode.run](https://seecode.run/#:-Kptx0KiHtLoD-k5eHDW).
-Determine what change you need to make to the program so that it outputs 5325 to the console.
+Determine how to fix the program so that it stores data to Firebase and successfully reads back and outputs outputs 5325 to the console.